amandeepmittal/startrek/readme.md

 # StarTrek
-**startrek** is a Node.js module.
-This module allows one to insert inspiring StarTrek quotes in their Node.js sites/applications.
+**startrek** is a Node.js module to insert inspiring StarTrek quotes into a site/application or use within command-line.

 It also works with [command-line](#command-line).